ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 While this steering geometry is complex to implement, we believe that the advantages it provides are important, especially in obstacle navigation and parking, where precise control and minimized turning radius are essential.
 It enables smoother manoeuvring and accurate alignment in narrower spaces.

-Our implementation involves designing a custom 3D-printed Ackermann steering mechanism.
-Using CAD to design the mechanism gives us the flexibility to experiment with pivot points and steering angles.
-Although true Ackermann geometry is difficult to implement at our robot's scale, we tried to approximate the behavior iteratively by adjusting the servo horns and angles in CAD and prototyping by making smaller changes if it doesn't suit our desired behavior.
+Our implementation comes in the form of a custom 3D-printed Ackermann steering mechanism.
+Using CAD allowed us to experiment with different pivot points and steering angles iteratively.
+Although true Ackermann geometry is difficult to implement at our robot's scale, we tried to approximate the behavior iteratively by adjusting the servo horns and angles in CAD and prototyping by making smaller changes until it suits our desired behavior.

 **Calibration and Implementation**